Şevkefza Sultan: Marriage

 Şevkefza married Abdulmejid in on 1 August 1839.
 She was given the title of "Baş Ikbal".
 On 21 September 1840, a year after the marriage, she gave birth to her first child, a son, Şehzade Mehmed Murad (later Murad V).
 On 20 October 1842, she gave birth to her second child, a daughter, Aliye Sultan in the Old Beşiktaş Palace.
 The princess died at the age of two on 10 July 1845.

-In 1843, she was elevated to the title of "Fourth Kadın", In 1845 to the title of "Third Kadın", and in 1849, to the title of "Second Kadın".
-Charles White, who visited Istanbul in 1843, said following about her:
+In 1843, she was elevated to the title of "Fourth Kadın", in 1845 to the title of "Third Kadın", and in 1849, to the title of "Second Kadın".
+Charles White, who visited Istanbul in 1843, said the following about her:

 The fourth...according to the assertion of the Stambol [Istanbul] ladies, bears away the palm of beauty from all her colleagues, but is not highly accomplished.

-During her tenure as a consort she became jealous of Serfiraz Hanim, another consort who had great influence on the sultan, and destroyed her reputation by spreading the rumor that she was having a forbidden adulterous affair with a palace guard.
+During her tenure as a consort she became jealous of Serfiraz Hanim, another consort who had great influence on the sultan, and destroyed her reputation by spreading the rumor that she was having an adulterous affair with a palace guard.

 Upon Abdülmejid's death in 1861, she attempted to put their son Murad on the throne as he had wished, bypassing the rightful heir, Abdülmejid's younger half-brother, Abdülaziz.
-According to the chronicles of her ladies-in-waiting, the attempt was not her idea, because she was devoted to her son but lacked the courage and cunning to devise such a plan, and was instead instigated by Servetseza Kadin, Abdülmejid's First Consort who loved Murad as a son, and her handmaid Nakşifend Kalfa.
+According to the chronicles of her ladies-in-waiting, the attempt was not her idea, because she was devoted to her son but lacked the courage and cunning to devise such a plan, and was instead instigated by Servetseza Kadin, Abdülmejid's first consort who loved Murad as a son, and her handmaid Nakşifend Kalfa.
 The attempt failed and all three were hated by Pertevniyal Sultan, Abdülaziz's mother, who denied them any request during his reign.